 With new restrictions and recommendations on travel, staying local is your best plan — and if you’re lucky, staying local includes Newberg.
 A socially distant day trip or weekend getaway to Newberg is the perfect antidote to cabin fever.
 And even though it’s only 45 minutes from Portland, in Newberg, you’ll feel like you’ve really gotten away from it all.

-With more than 100 wineries within a few minutes of downtown, Newberg is the gateway to your weekend in Oregon Wine Country.
+With more than 100 wineries within a few minutes of downtown, and countless fun things to do, Newberg is the gateway to your weekend in Oregon Wine Country and definitely one of the top 10 places to visit in Oregon.
 In downtown Newberg alone, there are seven wineries within walking distance of each other, all set up with the most up-to-date protocols to ensure safe, socially distant tastings.
 Start early at Anam Cara Cellars and make your way to Chehalem in the afternoon.

 The open expanses of Newberg’s surrounding farmland and forests are also conducive to socially distant tastings.
 At J. Christopher Wines, take in the views of Chehalem Mountain from their large patio.
 Make a reservation at Styring Vineyards to bring your own picnic and stay awhile.
 Trisaetum is one part of the winery, one part art gallery, featuring the spectacular paintings of owner James Frey.
 If you want to meet a llama (or 20), head over to https://www.raindancevineyards.com.
 Who knew that llamas paired so well with Pinot?

 Newberg is full of ways to get outdoors while also practicing social distancing.
 The Willamette River, through Newberg, is usually quite calm and perfectly suited for kayaking, canoeing, and paddleboarding.
 Plan on setting out at Roger’s Landing and check out the Chehalem Park & Recreation District for canoe and kayak rentals.